MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/guest-access-in-smb2-is-disabled-by-default.md

 > [!NOTE]
 > As usual, the value setting in Group Policy will override the value setting in the non-Group Policy registry value.

-Starting from Windows 11 Insider Preview Build 25267, Pro editions, like Enterprise and Education editions, disable insecure guest authentication by default.
+Starting from Windows 11 Insider Preview Build 25267, Pro editions disable insecure guest authentication by default like Enterprise and Education editions.

 On Windows 10 1709, Windows 10 1803, Windows 10 1903, Windows 10 1909, and Windows Server 2019, guest authentication is disabled if `AllowInsecureGuestAuth` exists with a value of 0 in `[HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters] AllowInsecureGuestAuth`.